monkoose/matchparen.nvim/README.md

-    timeout = 150, -- timeout in ms to drop searching for matched character in normal mode timeout_insert = 50, -- same but in insert mode hl_group = 'MatchParen', -- highlight group for matched characters augroup_name = 'matchparen',  -- almost no reason to touch this if you don't already have augroup with this name
+    timeout = 150, -- timeout in ms to drop searching for matched character in normal mode timeout_insert = 50, -- same but in insert mode hl_group = 'MatchParen', -- highlight group for matched characters augroup_name = 'matchparen',  -- almost no reason to touch this unless

     -- list of neovim default syntax names to match brackets only in this blocks